This is a true wilderness adventure where the only trails are the ones you make and seeing other people is extremely rare.

 Drop-off options include the actual river headwaters, Circle Lake, Takahula Lake and Kutuk Lake all in Gates of the Arctic.
 Many people on this trip also combine their float with a multi-day hike into the nearby Arrigetch Peaks (see above).
 If starting from the headwaters, be mindful of water levels before beginning your trip as the river can be too low to float with a raft.
 Water levels at the other drop-off areas are always good and the river is Class I. Pickup options include the Help-Me-Jack Creek area on the river or Takahula Lake if starting from the headwaters.

-To start your Kobuk River adventure you can fly to either Walker Lake or Lake Minakokosa.
+To start your Kobuk River adventure you can fly to Walker Lake.
 Walker Lake is located in Gates of the Arctic National Park and has sandy beach camping and crystal clear water.
 The fishing at Walker is fantastic with large lake trout, arctic char and arctic grayling.
 The outlet of the lake flows into the Kobuk River and then passes through two small canyons.
 Most parties portage around the canyons, however, depending on water levels and experience, they can be floated through.

 It is approximately a 5 to 7 day float to the confluence of the Pah River or Kobuk Village.
 You can either be picked up by float plane at a remote spot on the river or by wheel plane at the Kobuk airstrip.
 From Kobuk Village you can also be flown directly to Fairbanks, Coldfoot or Prospect Creek.

 We also offer base camping at Walker or on the Kobuk itself instead of a float trip.
 We also offer day trips to go Sheefishing on the Kobuk River and be back in time for dinner at the Lodge.